MathHubInfo/Legacy-localmh/README.md

 On Windows, dependencies are more difficult to install.

-Installing of the lmh core (no pdflatex etc) can be achieved by doing the following:
+**

-** This has been tested on Windows 8 only and may not work at all on your system. **
+    This has been tested on Windows 8 only and may not work at all on your system.
+    Windows support is still experimental.
+**

 1) Install [Python](https://www.python.org/download/) 2.7